Blue Jays' Justin Turner: Out of Sunday's lineup

-Turner is not in the lineup for Sunday's game against the Rays.
+Turner is out of the lineup for Sunday's game against the Tigers.

-Turner was back in the starting nine for the past two games after missing three contests with an illness, and he'll take a seat for Sunday's series finale.
-Daniel Vogelbach will step in as Toronto's designated hitter.
+Turner's offensive production has fallen sharply in May with a .105/.164/.123 slash line through 16 games, and he'll sit Sunday for the second time in Toronto's past four contests.
+Daniel Vogelbach will bat fifth as the designated hitter in the series finale at Detroit.

 More News